extenda/actions/quality-gate/README.md

 The quality-gate action behavior can be controlled with the follow commit messages

   * `[init quality]` - Use on first run to initialize a quality baseline
-  * `[rebase quality]` - Use to rebase the quality baseline, e.g. if baseline issues has been fixed
+  * `[rebase quality]` - Rebase the quality baseline, e.g. if baseline issues has been fixed
+  * `[force quality]` - Force a full quality check instead of just checking changed files
   * `[skip quality]` - Skip the quality gate check

 ### Secrets